Farama-Foundation/Gymnasium-Robotics/docs/envs/franka_kitchen/index.md

     :file: list.html
 ```

-The tasks can be selected when the environment is initialized with the `tasks_to_complete` list argument as follows:
+The tasks can be selected when the environment is initialized passing a list of tasks to the `tasks_to_complete` argument as follows:

 ```python